V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/burly/base.md

 * Use the matching Bottom_Corner and Lock_Corner parts or BottomM_Corner and LockM_Corner parts.
 The direction of the letter will match when assembled of the correct set.
 * Optional but suggested, add some glue to these parts before screwing together for added rigidity.
-* Put the screw 3/4″ (M4 X 20) in from the corner piece and the nut into the lock, and hold with a socket or pliers.
+* Put the screw 3/4″ (M4 X 20) in from the corner piece and the nut into the lock and hold with a socket or pliers.
 This screw can get snugged down.
 ___

 ## Leg Assembly